 In the FTC v.
 RevGuard case, the FTC alleges that the defendants’ checkout pages were structured so that once a customer made a purchase, they were instantly redirected to another page that displayed a large yellow “complete checkout” button.
-They further allege when the customer clicked to “complete checkout,” they were then enrolled in a second negative option plan for additional product.
-The complaint is that nothing about the second “complete checkout” button suggested that the customer would be placing a second order, rather, the button was presented as a mere order confirmation.
+The commission further alleges that when customers clicked to “complete checkout” they were enrolled in a second negative option plan for additional products.
+According to the FTC, the offending checkout page looked like an order confirmation.

-This case marks a bold example of the Commission’s treatment of merchant entities that obtain merchant accounts and should serve as a lesson for those that might be involved in similar arrangements.
+This case should serve as a lesson for entities involved in similar arrangements.
 While the FTC v.
 RevGuard, LLC case is just getting started (it has not even been posted to the FTC website as of the date of this post), it promises to shake up the industry and force affiliate marketers to get creative with structuring future payment processing arrangements.

 FTC v.
 RevGuard, LLC et. al. Complaint at 21.